Forgottenit/restaurant/README.md

 ## Testing

 ### AUTOMATED TESTS
+ - There was an issue originally when trying to run the automated tests as this project is using the free tier of ElephantSQL Django could not run tests on the postgres as to run tests it creates a Database which is not possible in this tier.
+To get around this and test the project I used the sqlite database.
+This involved ammending the settings with an "if 'test' in sys.argv:" condition to use sqlite, so if test was inputted in the command line such as python3 manage.py test, the database (db) was sqlite, then an else to reference the ElephantSQL database for everything else.
+Obviously the limitations of this were that the postgres db may act differently, but for the purpose of the tests involved, this seemed the best solution.
+Other attempts involved things such as functions and imports like from django.test.utils import override_settings, or "if os.environ.get('SQLITE_FOR_TEST') == 'True':" use sqlite else use postgres, then "export SQLITE_FOR_TEST=True" in the CLI, but then you had to use "unset SQLITE_FOR_TEST" in the CLI to revert back to postgres, where sqlite was only required for the tests I used the sys.argv method as it prevented using the wrong database for migrations etc. It involved using "import sys" at the top of the settings file.

  - ERROR Handlers for Errors 403 (403 Forbidden error) 404 (404 Not Found error) and 500 (500 Internal Server Error) were created in the "customers" views.py.
-These errors then lead to the respective html files for each in the "errors" folder inside the "templates" folder.
+These errors then lead to the respective HTML files for each inside the "templates" folder.
+The tests tested the automated responses, and also for the views in customer, I also manually tested these views by simulating page not found, trying to access a booking of another user and using: def simulate_500(request): raise Exception("Something went wrong") to simulate a 500 response, then using "simulate-500" in the address bar and checking the template was as hoped for.
+ - Automated tests in the customer app also involved checking the response status codes for Index and About, that they returned 200(OK) when accessed and whether their respective templates were used.

- - To run the tests
+ - To run the tests I used python3 manage.py test __APP_NAME__ or python3 manage.py test to run all tests.
 ### MANUAL TESTS
  - TESTED filling special requests all the way across
  - TESTED errors and displays for errors